nvnnghia/siim2021/pipeline2/readme.md

 ### Full training
 * run `train.sh` to get the result
+* If there is any issue training `train.sh`, you can manually switch to each branch and run each bash cmd.

 ### Predict the test set
 * Please refer to kaggle notebook [sub1](https://www.kaggle.com/nvnnghia/siim2021-final-sub2).